summa-tx/bitcoin-spv/README.md

 the option to use `DELEGATECALL` or to compile the library methods into your contract.

+Compiling them in will save several hundred gas per invocation.
+That's significant for higher-level functions like `prove` in `ValidateSPV`.
+But it does add additional deployment cost to your contracts.

 If you're using the Delegate, make sure to add a linking step to your deployment scripts. :)